stiks/rrdtools/README.md

 To make it running, need to install some Perl modules and perl itself

-`apt-get install librrds-perl rrdtool`
-`apt-get install perl-libwww-perl`
-`apt-get install libwww-perl`
+1. `apt-get install librrds-perl rrdtool libwww-perl`